 Suppose all seven claimants are transported by ambulance and get checked out at the hospital.
 You can easily see how quickly that $60,000 is exhausted, let alone if any serious injuries or follow-up visits are needed, or worse if someone dies due to the accident.
 None of those factors change the amount of money available to the claimants in a minimum limits policy.

 As such, it is highly recommended that you carry as much auto liability coverage as you can afford.
 There are two reasons for this.

 One is that most people do not go out and intend to cause a collision.
 Collisions are generally the result of negligence.
 Think of all the things people have to distract them, even momentarily.
 Things such as the radio, the weather, other cars on the road, GPS, eating or drinking, texting, talking on the phone, children, the list goes on and on.
 As such, if you have assets that you want to protect, you should carry higher liability limits so that claimants can focus on your insurance coverage instead of trying to get money from you directly.

 The second reason is that generally, you have to carry higher liability coverage to purchase higher Uninsured (does not have insurance) or Under-insured Motorist Coverage (does not have enough insurance to compensate you for your damages fully).
 Both of which help to protect YOU and your family.

-Due to the high number of Uninsured motorists on the roadway, in 2009, just ten years ago, the North Carolina legislature made Uninsured Motorist coverage mandatory as well as liability insurance.
-As a rule of thumb, imagine how much insurance you would like to be available to you and your family if you were involved in an accident where you were seriously injured and were not able to work or provide for your family and get as much as you can afford.
-This will allow you to help take control of a vulnerable and difficulty situation instead of hoping that the stranger that hit you and caused your injuries has enough coverage to pay for them
+Due to the high number of uninsured motorists on the roadway, in 2009, just a little over ten years ago, the North Carolina legislature made Uninsured Motorist coverage mandatory as well as liability insurance.
+As a rule of thumb, imagine how much insurance you would like to be available to you and your family if you were involved in an accident where you were seriously injured and could not work or provide for your family.
+Then get as much as you can afford.
+This will allow you to help take control of a vulnerable and challenging situation instead of hoping that the stranger that hit you and caused your injuries has enough coverage to pay for them